All Episodes

 You never know.

-Never know how it's going to go.
+You never know how it's going to go.

-It was four shots of rum, two pina coladas, and two beers, along with two orders of fried king prawns and a large portion of Foie Gras.
+It was four shots of rum, two piña coladas, and two beers, along with two orders of fried king prawns and a large portion of foie gras.

 What he had for dinner killed him.